LIVE NOW! - The Late Shift with Steven Bell

 Radio

-LIVE NOW! - The Late Shift with Steven Bell - Recapping and Grading WWE Raw 12/4/17 (Matt Is WOKEN, Multiple Title Matches, Much More!)
+LIVE NOW! - The Late Shift with Steven Bell - Recapping and Grading WWE Raw 12/11/17 (Rich Swann Situation, Who Will Face Brock At Royal Rumble?, The Shield In Singles Action, Raw Continues To Deliver In The Ring, More!)

 By The Late Shift